katerebekah/csharp-dotnet-milestones/1-foundations/exercises/FND_SIMPLE-CALCULATOR_PROJECT.md

 #  Simple Calculator Project
-Well-specified console-based exercise [Group Project ?]
+A well-specified console-based exercise [Group Project ?]
 * https://github.com/jcockhren/simple-calculator
 * After Chunk 4 go ​*back*​ to the README and be sure you implement the rest of the required features.
 * If finished early, then try: